Tue Sept 29th, 2020, 0800-0915

 Birch Glen Lodge to Appalachian Gap / Waitsfield, SOBO LT mile 106.9

 I slept really well overnight.
 The wind blew strong all night but there was no rain.
-We don’t get too early of a start since it’s a short walk to the road.
-I hate to disturb my fellow lodge mates banging around before it’s light.
-We hang out for a bit, then say our goodbyes to Broken Toe and company.
-I figure I’ll see him again… he’s like an ephemeral spring along the trail.
-We hope to also see a father/son pair, Doug and Steve, again since they too are headed southbound.
+We didn’t get too early of a start since it was a short walk to the road.
+I also hated to disturb my fellow lodge mates banging around before it was light.
+We hung out for a bit, then said goodbye to Broken Toe and company.
+I figured I’d see him again… he’s like an ephemeral spring along the trail.

-The morning is nice and dry.
-We even get a view north to Camel’s Hump, which is tauntingly clear once more.
-I look back longingly at the summit, wishing I could have seen the views from the top.
+The morning was nice and dry.
+I even get a view north to Camel’s Hump, which was tauntingly clear once more.
+I looked back longingly at the summit, wishing I could have seen the views from the top.
 What finicky weather.

-We reach the road and barely have time to get our bearings straight before a Subaru (Vermont state car) comes by.
-We lazily stick out our thumbs, just in case, and the car stops in the middle of the road.
-A lady lowers the window, asking if we need a ride.
-I’m dumbfounded by such an easy hitch.
-We promise to wear our masks and hold our packs on our laps.
-I also can’t help but notice her Florida plates and kayak racks.
-Laura splits her time between Vermont and Sarasota, so we talk about that for the short ride to the nearest town, Waitsfield.
+We reached the road and barely had time to get our bearings straight before a Subaru (the Vermont state car) came by.
+We lazily stuck out our thumbs, just in case, and quite surprisingly, the car stopped in the middle of the road.
+A lady lowered the window, asking if we needed a ride.
+I was dumbfounded by such an easy hitch.
+We promised to wear our masks and hold our packs on our laps.
+I couldn’t help but notice her Florida plates and kayak racks.
+Laura split her time between Vermont and Sarasota, so we talked about that for the short ride to the nearest town, Waitsfield.

-We’re dropped off at our booked stay, the Waitsfield Inn, and are shortly sipping coffee.
-The proprietors, Jon and Vickie, already have our room ready and offer to take our laundry.
-We are showered and in fresh clothes by noon!
-This leaves me time to get a delicious sandwich at the family owned and one-off grocer and deli in town, Melhuron’s Supermarket.
-I’m amazed by the selection and local offerings at this grocery.
-I could spend hours just roaming the isles and in fact do make repeated trips just to browse.
-Usually I hate grocery shopping but this has to be my favorite grocer ever.
-I get a hot panini cubano sandwich for only $6.50 and it’s delicious.
-I’m glad I passed on the $13 tacos at Mad Taco, even though I’ve heard they’re great too.
-We have plenty of time in town since we intend to wait out the forecasted rain.
+She dropped us off at the Waitsfield Inn, where we were shortly sipping coffee.
+The proprietors, Jon and Vickie, already had our room ready and offered to take our laundry.
+We were showered and in fresh clothes by noon!
+This left me time to get a delicious sandwich at the family owned and one-off grocer and deli in town, Melhuron’s Supermarket.
+I was amazed by the selection and local offerings at this grocery.
+I could have spent hours just roaming the isles and in fact, I did make repeated trips just to browse.
+Usually I hate grocery shopping but this was one of my favorite groceries ever.
+I got a hot panini cubano sandwich for only $6.50 and it was delicious.

-Eating our sandwiches outside the grocery, I notice a Prius with a pretty Greenland kayak on top.
-I already spotted this car at a different location earlier…I can’t help noticing sexy kayaks.
-I take the opportunity to talk to the owner and end up in a long discussion about Greenland paddles.
-Dorothy turns out to be one the most enthusiastic Greenland paddlers in the country.
-After this nice conversation, I go on a mission to find a fuel canister at a local gear shop, which turns into a sightseeing tour.
-The town is a cornucopia of quaint New England landscapes, exploding with fall colors.
-Leaves rain down on top me as I take in the beauty of such a quiet and peaceful corner of America.
-I drool like a tourist strolling along, from the war memorial to the church to the red barn to the covered wood bridge to the cemetery and all the cute little stores in-between.
-Here are some of the highlights:
+While eating my sandwich outside the grocery, I noticed a Prius with a pretty Greenland kayak on top.
+I’d already spotted this car at a different location earlier…I can’t help noticing sexy kayaks.
+I took the opportunity to talk to the owner and ended up in a long discussion about Greenland paddles.
+Dorothy turned out to be one the most enthusiastic Greenland paddlers in the country.
+After this nice conversation, I went on a mission to find a fuel canister at a local gear shop, which turned into a sightseeing tour.
+The town was a cornucopia of quaint New England landscapes, exploding with fall colors.
+Leaves rained down on top me as I took in the beauty of such a quiet and peaceful corner of America.
+I drooled like a tourist strolling along, from the war memorial to the church to the red barn to the covered wood bridge to the cemetery and all the cute little stores in-between.
+Here were some of the highlights:

-My short trip to the gear shop turns into an extended foray.
-Exploring the town probably results in at least 5 additional miles walked by the end of the day.
-Since my hiking shoes are wet, I’ve done all this in my very minimalist camp shoes.
-By the time I make it back to the Inn, my feet are feeling it!
-But I’ve learned that they will work if ever I need to hike some miles on the trail in them.
+My short trip to the gear shop turned into an extended foray.
+Exploring the town probably resulted in at least 5 additional miles walked by the end of the day.
+Since my hiking shoes were wet, I walked all this way in my very minimalist camp shoes.
+By the time I make it back to the Inn, my feet were feeling it!
+But at least I learned that I could hike some miles on the trail in them, if need be.

-We take it easy for dinner, ordering some fancy take-away soup from the Stoke Ramen Bar (still passing on the tacos).
-It’s good but overpriced.
+I took it easy for dinner, ordering some fancy take-away soup from the Stoke Ramen Bar.
+It was good but overpriced.
 I would have been just as happy and probably more satiated from another sandwich from the deli.
 But it’s good to support a wide variety of the small local businesses.
-Speaking of which is Lawson’s Brewery, producer of Stellar’s favorite beer: Sip of Sunshine.
-We have some with dinner while we watch TV in the lounge.
-The inn is almost empty.
-We see only 2 other people staying there.
-I feel so bad for the businesses in this small town, depending on tourists for the fall and winter ski season coming up.
-I hope things bounce back quickly.
+Speaking of which was Lawson’s Brewery, producer of Sip of Sunshine.
+I had some with dinner while watching TV in the lounge.
+The inn was almost empty.
+I saw only 2 other people staying there.
+I felt so bad for the businesses in this small town, depending on tourists for the fall and winter ski season coming up.
+I hoped things bounced back quickly.

-Waitsfield seems like a quintessential small town and is also a nearly perfect trail town.
-The locals are all so friendly and we enjoy our stay immensely.
-If only the Inn had a few loaner bikes to save our feet…I highly recommend biking to see all the sights, as the town is a bit spread out.
-But there are plenty of restaurants and my favorite grocery almost directly next to the Inn.
-There’s even a cute little gazebo across from the Inn that has outlets…if say a hiker on a budget were seeking just a quick place to recharge before heading back to the trail.
-What a lovely place to visit and even perhaps stay for awhile.
+Waitsfield was a quintessential small town and also a nearly perfect trail town.
+The locals were all so friendly and I enjoyed my stay immensely.
+If only the Inn had a few loaner bikes to save my feet…I highly recommend biking to see all the sights, as the town was a bit spread out.
+But there were plenty of restaurants and my favorite grocery almost directly next to the Inn.
+There was even a cute little gazebo across from the Inn that had outlets…if say a hiker on a budget were seeking just a quick place to recharge before heading back to the trail.
+It was a lovely place to visit and even perhaps stay for awhile.